Climate Change and Arctic Landscapes: Understanding modern and future changes using lessons from the past

 A team of scientists is looking back in time 12,000 years for clues to how past climate change might improve understanding of modern world transformations.

 Warming is occurring at a rapid rate, landscapes are thawing, and ecosystems are poised for dramatic change.
-Given the vast area of the Arctic, changes to the biosphere have the potential to influence the atmosphere, thereby altering the rate and magnitude of global climate change.
-To understand how modern and future impacts might unfold, a team of scientists-- Zicheng Yu, Lehigh University, David Beilman, the University of Hawaii, and Phil Camill, Bowdoin College have recently examined how soil carbon storage and emissions might respond to warming.
+Given the vast area of the Arctic, changes to the biosphere have the potential to influence the atmosphere, thereby altering the rate and magnitude of climate change.
+To understand how modern and future impacts might unfold, this team has used historical archives in peat records across the Arctic to examine how soil carbon storage and emissions might respond to warming

 This research was supported by grants from the National Science Foundation.
 All perspectives expressed are those of the authors and do not necessarily reflect the views of the NSF.
 This event is free and open to the public.
 Seating is limited and available on a first-come, first-served basis.